 “Si alguna vez un pintor ha forjado un milagro ilusorio con brocha y pigmento, ese pintor fue Velázquez con Las Meninas, en el Prado de Madrid”

 “If ever a painter forged an illusory miracle with brush and pigment, that painter was Velázquez with Las Meninas, in the Prado in Madrid”.

 “Viajar se ha vuelto tan rápido que uno puede cenar en Nueva York y tener la indigestión en Madrid.”

 “Travel has become so fast that you can dine in New York and get indigestion in Madrid.”

 “Madrid, grande de España te han nombrado.
 A mí más me gustabas cuando chico: que ahora, con presunción de nuevo rico, me pareces más pobre que agrandado”

 “Madrid, great of Spain you have been named.
 I liked you better when you were a boy: now, with your nouveau riche presumption, you seem to me to be poorer than big”.José Bergamín (Spanish Writer)

 And those were 32 quotes about Madrid!
 Let me know which one was your favorite!
 I was very surprised to even find quotes from Hans Christian Andersen.
-Crazy how many fans Madrid gained through the time.
-I loved writing this blog post and finding out about all these Spanish writers, poets, and other stars talking about Madrid.
+Crazy how many fans Madrid gained through time.
+I loved writing this blog post and discovering all these Spanish writers, poets, and other stars talking about Madrid.
 And again, Ernest Hemingway really speaks beautifully about Madrid.
 Makes me want to buy one of his novels that take place in Madrid 🙂